Stonehenge: Interesting and Mysterious Facts.

 Britain from the Air - Stonehenge

-So, let us discuss one by one Some of the Interesting Facts about Stonehenge;
+So, Let Us Discuss Some of the Interesting Facts about Stonehenge

 What we know about Stonehenge – DW – 09/01/2020

 The stone monument consists of smaller bluestones and larger sarsens, topped with horizontal lintels carried by upright pillars.
 These bluestones are made with tuff, rhyolite, and dolerite.
 Inside we can see circles called trilithons that are arranged horseshoe-shaped with five massive trilithons.
 These trilithons look like two vertical stones with one horizontal across the top.
 The bluestones, footnotes, and earthwork enclosure are also included in this Stonehenge.
-Here, you can see the Heel stone, the largest stone with 30 tons of weight.
-Other stones have on average 25 tons of weight.
+Here, you can see the Heel stone, the largest stone with 30 tons of weight and assisting other stones have on average 25 tons of weight.

 What is so special about Stonehenge? - Quora